-2016’s close and large Harvest Moon | EarthSky.org
+All you need to know: 2019’s Harvest Moon | EarthSky.org

 And don’t miss this more recent version of the song by Leon Redbone.

-When is the Southern Hemisphere’s Harvest Moon?
-For the Southern Hemisphere, the autumn equinox falls in March.
-So the Southern Hemisphere always has a full moon with these same characteristics – rising shortly after sunset for several nights in a row – in March or April.

-What are some other full moon names?
-Every full moon has a name.
-The names vary in cultures around the world, and they particularly vary between the Northern and Southern Hemispheres.
-One of the most famous full moon names – other than Harvest Moon – is Hunter’s Moon.
-That’s the name for the full moon after the Harvest Moon.
-For the Northern Hemisphere, this year’s Hunter’s Moon comes on October 16.
-Read more about full moon names here.

-Bottom line: Here in the Northern Hemisphere, we call the closest full moon to the autumn equinox the Harvest Moon.
-In 2016, the September equinox comes on September 22.
-So this hemisphere’s Harvest Moon is the full moon of September 16.
+Bottom line: According to skylore, the closest full moon to the autumn equinox is the Harvest Moon.
+In 2019, the autumnal equinox for the Northern Hemisphere comes on September 22 or 23, depending on time zone.
+So this hemisphere’s Harvest Moon is the full moon on the night of September 13 or 14, 2019.